How scorecard marketing works in practice: Carly Meyers ran the experiment so you don’t have to

 The questions themselves start qualifying people before they’ve even seen a result page.
 As they answer, they’re identifying their own gaps – sometimes for the first time.
 By the time they submit, they already know what their problem is.
 That changes the entire dynamic of every conversation that follows.

-What changed on her sales calls
+What changed on the sales calls

 This is where Carly’s test got interesting.
 The lead volume wasn’t the headline.
 The quality was.